gradle/gradle/design-docs/features/build-platform/README.md

 - Init scripts that are hosted in a different location than the corresponding meta-data file.
 - Can custom plugins be applied as part of executing the init script (see next story).

-## Story - Gradle supports applying a custom plugin (from outside distribution) from an init script
+## Story - Gradle supports applying a custom plugin by ID from an init script

-A current limitation of Gradle is the inability to apply an external (outside the Gradle distribution) custom plugin from an init script (see https://issues.gradle.org/browse/GRADLE-2407).
-The previous story provides the ability to execute init scripts as part of build platform processing.
-Until further detailed design work is complete, it isn't clear whether any existing limitations will be removed as part of the previous story.
+A current limitation of Gradle is the inability to apply an external (outside the Gradle distribution) custom plugin from an init script by identifier (see [GRADLE-2407](https://issues.gradle.org/browse/GRADLE-2407)).
-The previous limitation may be removed altogether or might be partially removed, e.g. perhaps custom plugins which reside within the build platform JAR can be applied.

-If these limitations aren't removed as a byproduct of the previous story, this story will look at removing those limitations.
-This will greatly reduce the scenarios where custom Gradle distributions are required.

-### Open issues

-- Can the limitations be removed based around existing Gradle functionality?
-I.e. will it (partially?) work for users not making use of the build platform concept.
-- Custom plugins that are hosted outside of the build platform JAR file.
+Instead of using the identifier, the fully qualified plugin class name has to be used.
+This story removes the limitation to provide a smoother user experience.

 # Milestone 2